See what sustainability means in a world without boundaries

-You will learn about natural resource management and conservation issues, indigenous culture in the Autonomous San Blas Region, the impact of climate change on tropical environments and local people, Latin American history and culture, agricultural practices and related issues in developing countries, incredible landscapes, unique ecosystems, biodiversity, and much more!Learn more about the Panama program
+This program explores the global issues related to natural resource conservation.
+You’ll learn about natural resource management and conservation issues, unique ecosystems and biodiversity, indigenous culture in the autonomous San Blas Region, and the impact of climate change on tropical environments, as well as local people, Latin American history and culture, agricultural practices and related issues in developing countries, and much more.